 - We also treat for ticks as they may carry Lyme Disease or Babesiosis.

 What are fleas and how do they cause trouble?

 Adult fleas are wingless insects, flattened laterally so they can run through hair with long, powerful legs for jumping.
 They feed by sucking blood from their host animal, injecting saliva in the process which frequently causes an allergic reaction (flea-allergic dermatitis).
 The allergic animal will itch and bite or scratch at the area, causing matting of the fur or hair loss and

 eventually sore areas.
 In the dog, the area above the tail and over the back is most frequently affected.
 In the cat, small scabs may appear all over their body (miliary eczema), or just certain areas may be licked.
 Pets with other allergies will have worsening of symptoms if fleas are present too.
 Very young animals can be overwhelmed by fleas, and become anaemic and very sick.

 Fleas also carry the tapeworm, Dipylidium caninum, so regular worming is a must.

 How do I know if my pet has fleas?

-Adult fleas may be found, but as they represent only 1% of the flea population at any one time, and live for a relatively short time, it is not very useful to look for them.
+Fleas feed on the blood of your pet.
+Brushing your pet’s coat over a damp piece of paper is a simple and easy test to detect the presence of fleas.
+Debris from the coat will fall onto the paper, and flea dirt will dissolve in the water to leave a red / brown stain, which is the blood pigment.
+Adult fleas may be found on your pet, but as they represent only 5% of the flea population at any one time and live for a relatively short time, it is not very useful to look for them.
 If you do see them, they will be a dark reddish brown colour, shiny and very quick to run or jump away!

 How do fleas reproduce?